 Safety in Cairo

-In Cairo, it’s advisable to explore the city with a local guide.
-The streets can be incredibly overcrowded and chaotic, making solo navigation uncomfortable.
-Moreover, Cairo boasts a robust police presence, with certain streets closed to traffic due to the presence of important and vulnerable buildings.
-While we personally felt safe during our time in Cairo, it’s worth noting that this was likely due to the reassurance of being in a group with a knowledgeable local guide.
+In Cairo, exploring with a local guide is highly recommended.
+The bustling streets can feel overwhelming, and solo navigation might be uncomfortable.
+The city has a strong police presence, with some streets closed to traffic to protect key buildings.
+While we felt safe during our visit, much of that reassurance came from being part of a group led by a knowledgeable local guide.

-During our trip to Egypt, we based ourselves on Sharm El Sheik, a popular tourism destination on the southern tip of the Sinai Peninsula in the Red Sea.
-Sharm is pretty popular for its tropical climate, extensive barrier coral reefs, and marine biodiversity.
-Because of its underwater scenery, snorkeling and recreational scuba diving are among the most popular activities.
+During our week in Egypt, we stayed in Sharm El-Sheikh, a top destination on the southern tip of the Sinai Peninsula by the Red Sea.
+Known for its tropical climate, vibrant coral reefs, and rich marine life, Sharm is a haven for snorkeling and scuba diving enthusiasts.

 The PADI Open Water Course